The Judging Process

-Custom built cellar to store submitted wines & spirits
+Custom-built cellar to store submitted wines & spirits

 Samples served in numbered glasses

-Nearly 400 judges from over 30 countries
+More than 400 judges from over 30 countries

-The Competition runs a structured and rigorous two-stage judging process, first using the ‘double blind’ judging method meaning samples are tasted in pre-poured numbered glasses so that judges never see a bottle.
+The Competition runs a structured and rigorous two-stage judging process, first using the ‘double blind’ judging method, meaning samples are tasted in pre-poured numbered glasses so that judges never see a bottle.

-Judges taste no more than 60 samples a day to avoid palate fatigue and each product is judged by a whole panel in sync allowing for group discussions.
+Judges taste no more than 60 samples a day to avoid palate fatigue, and each product is judged by a whole panel in sync, allowing for group discussions.

-The second stage of the judging is the detailed chemical and microbiological analysis which is undertaken by an independent third party to identify "show products" that may not be the true representation of the product that consumers would buy from the shelf.
 The Competition’s independent Technical & Judging Committee meet once a quarter to ensure the upmost integrity, accuracy and impartiality during the judging process.

 Why do we need 4 bottles?

-- The first bottle is for the initial round of judging
+- The first bottle is for the initial round of judging.

-- The second bottle is for the chemical analysis
+- The second bottle is for the chemical analysis.

-- The third is for a second round of judging if the product goes forward for a trophy
+- The third is for a second round of judging if the product goes forward for a trophy.

-- The final bottle is contingency in case a bottle is out of condition or damaged in transit (the IWSC provides entrants a second chance rather than giving the initial product an unfairly judged low score)
+- The final bottle is contingency in case a bottle is out of condition or damaged in transit (the IWSC provides entrants a second chance rather than giving the initial product an unfairly judged low score).

 Why all the deadlines?